Arizona Sales Tax & Audit Guide

 Determining Local Sales Tax Rates in Arizona

-Arizona's base or statewide transaction privilege tax rate is 5.6%.
-Cities, counties, special purpose districts, and transit authorities can charge a local surtax on top of the 5.6%.
-This often increases the seller's total sales tax.
+Arizona's base rate for TPT is 5.6%.
+However, cities, counties, special purpose districts, and transit authorities can charge a local surtax on top of the 5.6% rate, which increases the seller's total TPT rate.
+Your business may need a transaction privilege tax or business license from the local Arizona jurisdictions where the company has operations.

 - Get a separate license for each site and report each location individually.